 - Shea Butter: Pure butter from the shea tree that is rich in skin-protecting and anti-inflammatory properties to help improve skin suppleness

-Discover how Mama’s Choice Intensive Nipple Cream can support your breastfeeding journey by clicking the banner below!
+Discover how these two products can support your breastfeeding journey by clicking the banner below!

 Hanna of Mama's Choice